 Slidebean lets you create presentations just in minutes using their engaging templates.
 You will find professional images, charts, and GIFs for every audience, and you can brand them with your own colors, fonts, and logos.
-After you’re done making it, you can remotely present it from anywhere, and even track the activities on your presentation.
+Once done, you can remotely present it from anywhere, and even track the activities on your presentation.

 Pitch Deck offers pre-built, drag-and-drop templates to create compelling presentations.
 You can add graphs, images, videos, and polls in your projects, and after it’s done, you can share your projects with others.
 Moreover, you can view your presentations from anywhere, any device.
 And after you present them, you can view real-time analytic metrics.